Franmil Reyes Player Props: Royals vs. Rangers

 Franmil Reyes At The Plate

-- Reyes is hitting .222 with two home runs and three walks.
+- Reyes has two home runs and three walks while hitting .222.

-- He has hit a home run in two of 12 games played this season, and in 5.1% of his plate appearances.
+- In 12 games played this season, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.